MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 The "right of data portability" allows a data subject to request a copy of their personal data in an electronic format (that's a "structured, commonly used, machine read-able and interoperable format") that may be transmitted to another data controller.

 To respond to a data portability request, customer data in Dataverse can be exported using the comprehensive entity export capabilities.
 Customer data can be exported to a static Excel file to facilitate a data portability request.
-Using Excel, you can then edit the personal data to be included in the portability request and then save as a commonly used, machine-readable format such as .csv or .xml.
+Using Excel, you can then edit the personal data to be included in the portability request and then save it as a commonly used, machine-readable format such as .csv or .xml.

 The finance and operations architecture offers [Data management and integration entities](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/data-management-integration-data-entity) that enables provided entities, newly created entities, or extended entities for a repeatable personal data export to Excel or a number of other common formats using [Data import and export jobs](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/data-import-export-job).
 Alternatively, many lists can be exported to a static Excel file to facilitate a data portability request.
 When customer data is exported to Excel in this fashion, you can then edit the personal data to be included in the portability request and then save the file as a commonly used, machine-readable format such as .csv or .xml.